pmknutsen/gnome-shell-sia/README.md

 hidden file in the same location as the file.
 You can therefore retrieve the previous version for up to 14 days (see **Persistence**).

-###Icon emblems
-The icons of uploaded files are updated with emblems (overlays) when the upload status changes.
-While a file is being synchronized a refresh style

-Upload in progress: Refresh

 ###Troubleshooting
 **"My files are not uploaded to the cloud"**